-MAPS is a software tool that helps semiconductor professionals efficiently identify Microchip devices that fit a particular design requirement.
-Available at no cost from the Microchip website at www.microchip.com/ maps, the MAPS is an overall selection tool for Microchip's product portfolio that includes Analog, Memory, MCUs and DSCs.
-Using this tool you can define a filter to sort features for a parametric search of devices and export side-by-side technical comparison reports.
-Helpful links are also provided for Data Sheets, purchase, and sampling of Microchip parts.
+MAPS is a software tool that helps semiconductor professionals efficiently identify the Microchip devices that fit a particular design requirement.
+Available at no website the Microchip cost from at www.microchip.com/ maps, the MAPS is an overall selection tool for Microchip's product portfolio that includes Analog, Memory, MCUs and DSCs.
+Using this tool, you can define a filter to sort features for a parametric search of devices and export side-by-side technical comparison reports.
+Helpful links are also provided for Data Sheets, Purchase and Sampling of Microchip parts.